TheRyuu/ffdshow/readmeAudio.txt

     formats, but supporting numerous other video and audio formats as well.

-    It has the ability to manipulate audio with effects like an equalizer, volume control, a Dolby decoder, reverb, Winamp DSP plugins, and more.
+    It has the ability to manipulate audio with effects like an equalizer, volume control, a Dolby decoder, reverb, Winamp DSP plugins and more.

 2. Features

    - support for most used codecs: AC3, AAC, DTS, MP1/2/3, and Vorbis
-   - additional support for LPCM, TTA, QDM2, ADPCM, IMC or ATRAC3 and more...
+   - additional support for LPCM, TTA, QDM2, ADPCM, IMC or ATRAC3...
    - Dolby decoder
    - audio filters: equalizer, volume, reverb, mixer, equalizer and convolver
    - multichannel audio processing by Winamp plugins has been added